The app is available on Android and IOS. And there is A LOT of great content to listen to, especially in the subscription-based version of the app.

 I felt very passionately about these categories, as managing stress was certainly one of the reasons that drove me to find out more about mindfulness in the first place.
 And with breaking my leg a few months ago, I now find myself with some mild anxieties that I never experienced before.
 But I’ll talk about this a little more in a separate post.

 I can’t recommend these two Welzen categories enough, and they are certainly the ones that I will continue to focus on and use in the upcoming months.
 In both categories, you get a little explanation of what they are about.
 You also get a Coaching section with 3 tracks each (3 for Stress and 3 for Anxiety).
 This section tells you about how mindfulness can help with stress and anxiety.

 You can then explore the Stress Series and the Anxiety Series – each of these contains five 10-15 minute-long guided meditations.
 In total, you get over an hour of guided mediation spread across 5 separate sessions to really help you get the practice you need.

-Similarly to the Sleep Series, once you’ve figured out what works best for you or what you prefer, you can choose 3 different types of meditations in each category (and opt for 5, 10, 15 or 20 minutes).
+Similarly to the Sleep Series, you can choose 3 different types of meditations in each category.
+And you can opt for 5, 10, 15 or 20 minutes.